-The Council will work to strengthen local capacity to address local workforce development challenges and opportunities through an active consultation with local community, provincial, municipal partners.
-The primary goal for the LEPC will be to participate in collaboration and joint-knowledge building to develop a collective response to the challenges faced in the local community.
-LEPCs will connect diverse local groups (e.g., employers, service providers and other community stakeholders) and their ideas, resources and services (such as skills training) to more effectively plan employment and training service delivery, generate local labour market knowledge, address the workforce development needs of employers, and help shape changes to the local labour market.
+The primary goal for the LEPC is to participate in collaboration and joint-knowledge building to develop a collective response to the challenges faced in the local community.
+LEPCs connect diverse local groups (e.g., employers, service providers and other community stakeholders) and their ideas, resources and services (such as skills training) to more effectively plan employment and training service delivery, generate local labour market knowledge, address the workforce development needs of employers, and help shape changes to the local labour market.

-For more information about the Central Planning Table, please contact: email@example.com
+For more information about our work, please contact: email@example.com